crazyhottommy/verhaaklab.github.io/pages/research.md

 layout: page
 title: "Research"
 subheadline: "Analysis of cancer genomics data to improve our understanding of cancer biology"
+meta_title: "Research at Verhaak Lab"
+meta_description: "The Verhaak lab is part of the Department of Bioinformatics and Computational Biology at the MD Anderson Cancer Center.
+Our research focus is the analysis of cancer genomics data to improve our understanding of cancer biology."
 permalink: "/research/"
 comments: false
 show_meta: false